Matzah shmura

-The sources to Matzah Shmura
+The sources to matzah shmura

 The source for the need for shemurah matzah is in the Talmud. where it concludes that there is a commandment to guard the matzahs for Passover.
 However, the Talmud deliberates whether the need for guarding is from the time of baking or perhaps already from the time of harvesting.

 According to Jewish law, it is decided that it is best to be stringent and have guarding from the time of harvesting, but it is also sufficient to guard from the time of grinding, and in pressing circumstances, it is even possible to rely on the third opinion and buy flour from the market, and to guard it from the time of kneading.
 In addition, different decisors understood that the need is only for guarding the matzah for the Seder night and not for the rest of the holiday, for which regular guarding, meaning from the time of baking, is sufficient.

 These decisors also differed in the question of whether there is a need to intend "for the sake of matzah", meaning to prevent water contact with the flour, or "for the sake of the commandment", meaning a special intention is required for the mitzvah of eating the matzah on the Seder night.

-Other decisors (led by the Rif and the Rambam) understood that the commandment applies to all the matzahs eaten on the Passover holiday and not just those on the Seder night, and it seems that according to their opinion, the guarding does not require intention for the sake of the commandment, but only to prevent leavening and.
+Other decisors (led by the Rif and the Rambam) understood that the commandment applies to all the matzahs eaten on the Passover holiday and not just those on the Seder night, and it seems that according to their opinion, the guarding does not require intention for the sake of the commandment, but only to prevent leavening.